-Teaching and Learning in the Curriculum and Self Directed Study are studied at Masters Level.
-The Teaching and Learning in the Curriculum Module draws on the international research expertise within the School of Education enabling student teachers to engage critically in issues relevant to the classroom and school, particularly those that impact on the success of children as learners.
-The Self Directed Study module draws on students’ experience during weekly visits to schools and their own small scale action research, and links this to critical engagement with published educational research.
+Teaching and Learning in the Curriculum and Self-directed Study assignments are studied at Masters Level.
+The Teaching and Learning in the Curriculum Module draws on the international research expertise within the School of Education enabling student teachers to engage critically in issues relevant to the classroom and school community, particularly those that impact on the success of children as learners.

-These Masters modules provide an opportunity to explore, in a more theoretical way, the issues to do with teaching and learning through lectures and mixed subject and phase seminar groups taught as a conference week usually after Christmas.
-In addition to covering Teacher standards these modules will enable assessment work to be carried out for the award of PGCE.
+These Masters modules provide an opportunity to consolidate theoretical knowledge, through lectures and mixed subject and phase seminar groups taught during a Reflective Practitioner Conference.
+In addition to covering Teachers’ Standards, these modules will enable assessment work to be carried out for the award of PGCE.

-On successful completion of the course, student teachers will have 90 credits and QTS.
+On successful completion of the course, our beginning teachers have 90 credits and QTS.

 Fees and funding